 - While cooking the Poffertjes, watch the heat carefully.
 You might need to lower the heat just a little bit to prevent them from burning.

-If you try making the batter the night before, I’d love to hear how it worked.
+If you do store the batter in the refrigerator, I’d love to know haw it actually worked!

 Chula